ThoracentesisPleural fluid aspiration; Pleural tap

 What Abnormal Results Mean

-Testing the fluid will help your health care provider determine the cause of pleural effusion.
+Testing the fluid will help your provider determine the cause of pleural effusion.
 Possible causes include:

-If your health care provider suspects that you have an infection, a culture of the fluid may be done to test for bacteria.
+If your provider suspects that you have an infection, a culture of the fluid may be done to test for bacteria.

 - Respiratory distress